It’s a big deal for us to complete the young leader’s scheme.

-There are many ways that participating in the Young Leader’s scheme is recognised within scouting and outside it.
+There are many ways that participating in the Young Leader’s scheme is recognised within scouts and outside it.
 It can even boost your CV and give you qualifications.
 See what recognition you get below:

 The first award is for completing ‘Module A’ basic training and comprises the diamond green acorn badge.